Part A: Course Overview

 Course Description

 This course builds on your knowledge about basic disease processes from BIOL2538 Human Pathophysiology 1.
-You will learn and apply knowledge about the cellular mechanisms underlying disease, how they result in clinical manifestations and treatments of major disorders of the endocrine, musculoskeletal, haematological, immune and reproductive, digestive systems.
-Disorders that affect multiple organ systems like cancer and inherited genetic disorders will also be discussed.
+You will learn and apply knowledge about the cellular mechanisms underlying disease, how they result in clinical manifestations and treatments of major disorders of the endocrine, renal, immune, reproductive and digestive systems.
+Disorders of fluid and electrolyte and acid-base imbalances will also be explored.

 Objectives/Learning Outcomes/Capability Development